 Stephanie Rolley, Head

-Associate Professors: Belanger, Brody, Canfield, Clement, Ewanow, Gibson, Hahn, Hunt, Kingery-Page, Skabelund, and Wigfall
+Associate Professors: Belanger, Canfield, Clement, Ewanow, Gibson, Hahn, Hunt, Kim, Kingery-Page, Skabelund, and Wigfall

 Emeritus Associate Professor: Chelz

-Emeritus Professors: Barnes, Day, Donelin, Forsyth, Keithley, Law, and Weisenburger
+Emeritus Professors: Barnes, Day, Donelin, Forsyth, Keithley, Keller, Law, Weisenburger, and Winslow

 Landscape architects shape the built and natural environment to preserve, create and enhance places, from specific sites to communities and regions.
 The Master of Landscape Architecture program is composed of a broad range of activities in the studio, classrooms and field study weaving together design, ecology and technology.
 Our students progress from foundational coursework to a final, independent project or thesis demonstrating their leadership and professional knowledge and skills.

 Landscape architecture students are engaged in collaborative projects with students in the other design disciplines as well as faculty and students from engineering, education, art and other disciplines.
 Located in the same department as regional & community planning, faculty and students from both programs work closely on planning and design problems that cover multiple scales and spectra.
 Integration of faculty research and creative activities into studios allows students to partner with faculty on projects exploring current topics in landscape architecture and assisting communities and clients.